xcat2/confluent-docs/docs/getting_started/confluentquickstart_el8.md

 n4: off
 ```

-# Preparing for OS deployment
+## Preparing for OS deployment

 If desiring only to prepare for hardware management, then the guide has completed.
 However, confluent also optionally supports OS deployment.

-# Preparing name resolution
+## Preparing name resolution

+!!! note
-Note that no particular name resolution solution is required, but this document suggests a basic strategy if no strategy is already in place.
+    No particular name resolution solution is required, but this document suggests a basic strategy if no strategy is already in place.

 We start by building /etc/hosts.
 This may be done manually, or noderun can be used to quickly generate lines for /etc/hosts.
 First a dry run to make sure it looks correct: